 Learning the lines and curves of letters is just as noteworthy as writing the letters themselves!
 This colorful prewriting activity is a great place to start.

 Practice moving left to right using our favorite counting bears that began with a simple play prompt, Can you bring the bears home?

-The rest was up to my preschooler as I watched him practice some essential prewriting skills!
+The rest is up to my preschooler as I watched him practice some essential prewriting skills!

 RELATED: Simple ideas are at your fingertips with our activity cards to keep at home.